Information-based measure of nonlocality: Relationship with communication complexity of channels

-There is a relationship between the nonlocal capacity of a NS-box and the communication complexity of a channel in a general probabilistic theory.
-This quantity has been defined in Ref.~\cite{montina1}.
-The central scenario studied there is the process of state preparation, communication through a channel and subsequent measurement.
+There is a relationship between the nonlocal capacity of a NS-box and the communication complexity of a channel in a general probabilistic theory and, under some conditions, the computation of the former can be reduced to the computation of the latter, which requires less sophisticated algorithms~\cite{montina5}.
+Furthermore, the relationship allows us to directly infer results on the nonlocal capacity from known results on the communication complexity of channels.
+For example, the analytical solution found in Ref.~\cite{montina1} provides an analitical solution for maximally entangled qubits and measurements associated to planar Bloch vectors.
+The communication complexity of a channel has been defined in Ref.~\cite{montina1}.
+The central scenario studied there is the process of state preparation, communication through a channel, and subsequent measurement.
 This process is described by a conditional probability $P(s|a;b)$, where $a$ and $b$ are inputs chosen by the sender (Alice) and the receiver (Bob), respectively, and $s$ is an outcome obtained by Bob.
 In a general abstract setting, we will just assume that $P(s|a;b)$ is any conditional probability depending on two spatially separated inputs.
 We call this object C-box, where C stands for channel.
 In Ref.~\cite{montina1}, a C-box is called game $\bf G$.
 The asymptotic communication complexity of a C-box is the minimal asymptotic communication cost of a parallel simulation of many copies of the C-box (See Ref.~\cite{montina1} for details).
-Let us denote by ${\cal C}_{ch}^{asym}$ this quantity (denoted by ${\cal C}_{min}^{asym}$ in Ref.~\cite{montina1}).
+Let us denote this quantity by ${\cal C}_{ch}^{asym}$ (denoted by ${\cal C}_{min}^{asym}$ in Ref.~\cite{montina1}).

-{\bf Corollary 1.} The nonlocal capacity ${\cal C}_{nl}^{asym}$ of an NS-box $P(r;s|a;b)$ satisfies the inequalities \be
+{\bf Corollary 1.} The nonlocal capacity ${\cal C}_{nl}^{asym}$ of an NS-box $P(r,s|a,b)$ satisfies the inequalities \be

-\ee where ${\cal C}_{ch}^{asym}$ is the asymptotic communication complexity of the C-box $P(s|r\,a;b)\equiv P(r;s|a;b)/P(r|a)$ with Alice's inputs $r$ and $a$, and Bob's input $b$.
+\ee where ${\cal C}_{ch}^{asym}$ is the asymptotic communication complexity of the C-box $P(s|r\,a;b)\equiv P(r,s|a,b)/P(r|a)$ with Alice's inputs $r$ and $a$, and Bob's input $b$.